unknownusernametopick/pynigger/docs/databases/postgres.md

 ## Using the in-built functions

-Pyger provides some default functions to query postgres tables.
+PyNigger provides some default functions to query postgres tables.
 These functions allow you to query tables using table name (``__tablename__`` attribute), that is, a string instead of a class.
 Therefore, you do not need to import classes.

 !!! note